-The PHA must review at least annually the basis on which utility allowances have been established and, if reasonably required in order to continue adherence to standards described in 24 CRF 965.505, must establish revised allowances.
+The PHA must review at least annually the basis on which its schedule of utility allowances each year. have been established and, if reasonably required in order to continue adherence to standards described in 24 CRF 965.505, must establish revised allowances.
+Between annual reviews, the